buzzn/core/docs/application_architecture.md

 * lifecycle callbacks (before_create, ...)

 We use them only to change the record itself.
 They should not affect other objects, send emails, generate queue messages, or have other unexpected side-effects.
-Those things should instead happen on a higher architectur layer, i.e. in the resource or transaction.
+Those things should instead happen on a higher architecture layer, i.e. in the resource or transaction.

 * validations